phreeza/manuscript_axon_potentials/doc/manuscript.md

 ![Relationship between axon structure and extracellular potential.
 The top row shows simulated action potentials travelling along a single axon with varying morphologies, as indicated by the diagram in the left side of each subfigure.
-The lower row shows responses of a population of 100 randomly branching and terminating axons.
-Three sample morphologies are shown to the left of the lower row.
 Action potential propagation direction indicated by the arrow.
 All waveforms recorded at a distance of 150$\mu$m from the axon, and at the depth indicated by plot position, spaced by 200$\mu$m. (**A**) An action potential in an infinitely long, straight axon. (**B**) Effect of a terminatiing axon.
 Action potential waveform closest to the termination thickened for emphasis.
-(**C**) Effect of a branching axon.
+Scale of A and B is indicated by the scalebar in their middle.  (**C**) Effect of a branching axon.
 The axon branches multiple times in the range of 200$\mu$m.
-Thicker waveform at the center of the bifurcation zone.
+Thicker waveform at the center of the bifurcation zone.  (**D**) Combined effect of bifurcations and terminations.
+Scale for C and D is reduced by a factor of 8, indicated by scalebar in their middle.
+The lower row shows responses of a population of 100 randomly branching and terminating axons.
+(**E**) Three sample morphologies are shown to the left of the lower row.
-(**D**) Combined effect of bifurcations and terminations. (**E**) Extracellular waveform in response a spike initiated simultaneously in all axons.
-Spike initiation time indicated by the raster lines at the top. (**F**) CSD calculated from the waveforms shown in E. (**G**) Response to spontaneous activity superimposed with a pulse of hightened spike rate, averaged over 100 trials.
-Example spike times shown by the raster plot at top. (**H**) CSD calculated from the pulse response in G.](../figs/fig_1.pdf){#fig:simpletree}
+(**F**) Extracellular waveform in response a spike initiated simultaneously in all axons.
+Spike initiation time indicated by the raster lines at the top.
+(**G**) CSD calculated from the waveforms shown in E. (**H**) Response to spontaneous activity superimposed with a pulse of hightened spike rate.
+Gray lines show activity averaged over 40 trials, while the black lines show the limit of ininitely many trials.
+Example spike times shown by the raster plot at top.  (**I**) CSD calculated from the pulse response in G.](../figs/fig_1.pdf){#fig:simpletree}

 To characterize the spatiotemporal dynamics of the evoked EFP, the potential was calculated for several locations along the axon trunk.
 Because we first